 Data analysis

 To assess the degree to which SES and individual differences are uniquely associated with BMI percentile, we used a series of multiple regression models.
-We estimated 33 versions of this model, with each model including both SES and either one personality trait or cognitive functioning.
+We estimated 33 versions of this model, with each model including both SES and either one personality trait or cognitive function.
 In addition, we fit each of these models with an interaction term, to estimate whether the relationship of personality to SES depends on parental socioeconomic status.
 Specific hypotheses were preregistered at https://osf.io/ypf7r.
 Analyses were performed separately for male and female adolescents.
 All prediction variables were standardized within each gender sample prior to analysis, so coefficient estimates can be interpreted as standardized effect sizes.

 All analyses described above were performed on a subset of our sample (the training sets) containing a random 75% of each sample, stratified by BMI category.1 The remaining 25% of the samples (the test sets) were used in exploratory analyses to estimate the total variability in BMI percentile that is accounted for by these variables.
 For these analyses the training sets were used to estimate lasso regression models containing (1) SES alone, (2) SES and cognitive functioning, (3) SES and personality, or (4) SES, cognitive functioning, and personality (different models were used to estimate the set of Big Five and Narrow 27 traits).
 Lasso regression – which stands for “least absolute shrinkage and section operator” – is a form of penalized regression that improves out-of-sample prediction by shrinking small coefficients to 0 (88).
 These models were then used to predict outcomes in the test sets.
 The fit to the test data, as measured by the residual mean square error (RMSE) and R2 values, were used to evaluate the relative contributions of SES, cognitive functioning, and personality to BMI percentile.